 - Tusenfryd, the largest leisure park in Norway (2008)

 - Sea Life Park, Hawaii (2008)

 - Grupo Kennywood, EEUU (2008)

 Enter into management contracts

-We plan to deliver on our existing management contracts in place with Dubai Parks and Resorts regarding Motiongate Dubai and Bollywood Parks, as well as with the recent agreement reached with investment group Sun Group to manage two parks in Vietnam: the theme park Dragon Park, recently opened, and the water park Typhoon, expected to be opened in the coming months.
+Our most recent management contracts are, precisely, in those two regions.
+Our agreement in the Middle East is with Dubai Parks and Resorts to manage Motiongate Dubai and Bollywood Parks.
+In Asia-Pacific, we have recently signed with Sun Group investment group to manage two parks in Vietnam: the theme park Dragon Park, recently opened, and the Typhoon Water Park, which is expected to open in mid-2017.

 Roll-out mall entertainment centers